IEEE 1588v2 PTP Boundary Clock Overview

 The second boundary clock—BC-2—has three ports.
 Each port is configured as follows:

-BC-2 P-1 is a boundary slave port connected to the upstream master port—BC-1 P3.
+BC-2 P-1 is a boundary client port connected to the upstream master port—BC-1 P3.
 As described previously, BC-2 P-1 receives PTP packets from BC-1 P3.
 The master ports—BC-2 P-2 and BC-2 P-3—synchronize their time from the packets received from BC-2 P1.

 BC-2 P-2 and BC-2 P-3, boundary master ports, are connected to ordinary remote slaves—OC-3 and OC-4.
 OC-3 and OC-4 are included as clock clients in the configuration of the master ports—BC-2 P2 and BC-2 P-3.
 Both slaves receive PTP packets from the master boundary port to which they are connected.

-In this example, the boundary clock synchronizes its clock from the packets received on its slave ports from the upstream master.
+In this example, the boundary clock synchronizes its clock from the packets received on its client ports from the upstream master.
 The boundary clock then generates PTP packets, which are sent over the master port to downstream clients.
 These packets are timestamped by the boundary clock by using its own time, which is synchronized to the selected upstream master.

 An device acting as a master boundary clock supports the following types of downstream clients: